VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 ./geekbench5

-With Phoronix I executed both previously installed tests.
+With Phoronix I ran both previously installed tests.

 phoronix-test-suite run john-the-ripper